Connect with us

 Currently, this policy applies to workers residing in Alberta, Manitoba, or Yukon, whose work permits will expire between May 7 and Dec 31, 2024, and who have applied for Provincial Nomination but have not yet received a decision on their application (or who were refused only because they no longer held a valid work permit).

-Provincial Nominee Programs in these three provinces are in the process of reviewing the applications in their queue or expression of interest pool to determine which candidates will receive a letter of support from the Province.
+The Provincial Nominee Programs in these three provinces are in the process of reviewing the applications in their queue or expression of interest pool to determine which candidates will receive a letter of support from the Province.
 Typically, the program will send a letter to the candidate asking whether they have obtained a new work permit, and if they are still living or working in the province.
-Those candidates who are still working or living in the province and have no other option to renew their work permits are then provided with a provincial support letter that can be used to submit an application for an open work permit.
-In some cases, even expired work permit holders are eligible to receive a provincial support letter, as long as they are eligible to restore their status as a worker.

 It is not possible for the candidate to request a letter of support.
-The Provinces are the ones who are making the decision as to who they wish to support for this process.
+The Provinces are the ones who are making the decision as to who they wish to support in this process.
 Eligible candidates will be contacted by the Province with further instructions depending on the province of residence.

 How to Apply for an Open Work Permit with a Provincial or Territorial Support Letter

 • Hold a valid work permit or have held a work permit that was valid on May 7, 2024.
-If your permit expired after this date, you may still apply as long as you restore your status when applying for this OWP.
+If your permit expires after this date, you may still apply as long as you restore your status when applying for this OWP.
 Note that applications to restore status must be submitted within 90 days of losing temporary resident status.

 • Provide the following key documents: